integrativemodeling/PM_NPC_Assembly/tools/README.md

 ### This directory contains code for the scoring function of snapshot models.
-These scripts are implement scoring functions called by their various sampling scripts.
+These scripts implement scoring functions called by the various sampling scripts (in start_sim  and refine_sim).

 #### gmm_util.py - Tools for handling gmms.
 From IMP.isd.gmm_tools.
 Used in the various scoring functions.